ptarmiganlabs/qs-jwt/README.md

 qs-jwt is a command line tool intended to be used from scripts written in Powershell, bash or similar shells.
 Or just from the command line for one-off creation of JWTs.

-Given the above focus on integration in various automation scenarios, all needed information are passed in as parameters to the tool.
+Given the above focus on integration in various automation scenarios, all needed information is passed to qs-jwt as parameters and options.
 There are thus - by design - no interactive prompts what so ever in qs-jwt.

 ## JWT claims

 A JWT "claim" is a piece of information that's included in the JWT.
-Examples include email address, user name, group belongings etc.
+Examples include email address, user name, group belongings and other metadata associated with user accounts.
 Claims may sound like a strange term for this, but you can think of it as metadata presented by the calling system to Qlik Sense during the API call.
+The fact that the JWT is signed means Sense can trust that the JWT has not been modified since it was created.

 # Commands